László Tisza

 László Tisza (July 7, 1907 – April 15, 2009) was a Hungarian-born American physicist who was Professor of Physics Emeritus at MIT.
-He was a colleague of famed physicists Edward Teller, Lev Landau and Fritz London, and initiated the two-fluid theory of liquid helium.
+He was a colleague of famed physicists Edward Teller, Lev Landau and Fritz London, and initiated the two-fluid model of liquid helium.

 United States

 In 1941, Tisza immigrated to the United States and joined the faculty at the Massachusetts Institute of Technology.
-His research areas included theoretical physics and the history and philosophy of science, specifically on the foundation of thermodynamics and quantum mechanics.
+His research areas included theoretical physics and the history and philosophy of science, specifically on the foundations of thermodynamics and quantum mechanics.
 He taught at MIT until 1973.

 Publications

 Tisza was the author of the 1966 book, Generalized Thermodynamics.
 The 1982 publication, Physics as Natural Philosophy: Essays in Honor of László Tisza, was written by Tisza's colleagues and former students in honor of his 75th birthday.

 Affiliations

 He was a Fellow of The American Physical Society and American Academy of Arts and Sciences, a John Simon Guggenheim Fellow and had been a visiting professor at the University of Paris in Sorbonne.